Uppaal/lm-ood/README.md

 # Tuning Free OOD Detection

-This repository contains the official code for the paper "Is Fine-tuning Needed?
-Pre-trained Language Models Are Near Perfect for Out-of-Domain Detection".
-(TODO: Add link once on arxiv)
+This repository contains the official code for the paper [Is Fine-tuning Needed?
+Pre-trained Language Models Are Near Perfect for Out-of-Domain Detection](https://aclanthology.org/2023.acl-long.717/) (ACL 2023).

 ---